 These Guidelines aim to provide best practice guidance alongside associated support documents to reduce the risk of anaphylaxis in CEC/schools while supporting children/students to participate in the full range of CEC/school life.

 The Allergy Aware website has information specific for each of the following areas:

-As a parent it can be very stressful when your child at risk of anaphylaxis commences CEC/school.
-In the parents/guardians section of the Allergy Aware website, you will find resources to help you safely manage your child's journey through CEC and school.
+As a parent it can be very stressful when your child at risk of anaphylaxis commences CEC or school.
+In the parents and carers section of the Allergy Aware website, you will find resources to help you safely manage your child's journey through CEC and school.

 These slides have been developed by ASCIA and Allergy & Anaphylaxis Australia to assist schools in educating their students about severe allergies (anaphylaxis).
 These slides should not be considered appropriate anaphylaxis training for school staff.
 School staff should contact the relevant department in their region to ensure they complete anaphylaxis training that meets the requirements for their region.

 Insights from A&AA’s CEO

 Life has many dangers.
 We are taught how to live safely and be responsible beings.
 People at risk of anaphylaxis have an added ‘danger’.
 As a parent of a child (now an adult) at risk of anaphylaxis, I know just how much I want my son to NEVER have another anaphylaxis.
 We speak of milk or nuts or sesame as being like rat poison.
 Our fear motivates us to do what we can to keep individuals with potentially life-threatening allergies safe.
 Our knowledge, which increases with time, experience, and research, motivates us to teach individuals how to manage all aspects of this condition in everyday life.

 A useful companion to ‘Preparing for Camp with Food Allergies’ is the Camp Allergy Management Checklist.